DataDog/dd-agent-omnibus/README.md

 # The passphrase of the key you want to use to sign your .rpm package (if
 # building an RPM package).
 If you don't set this variable, the RPM won't be
-# sign but the build should succeed.
+# signed but the build should succeed.
 Note that you must also mount a volume
 # under /keys and bind it to a folder containing an RPM-SIGNING-KEY.private
 # file containing your exported signing key.
 Finally, be aware that the
 # package_maintainer DSL defined in config/projects/datadog_agent.rb and the